jamesplease/doc-components/README.md

 React components that help you build documentation sites for other React components.

-## Motivation

-Good documentation is key to any successful open source project.
-This set of components can help with documenting React components.

-✓ Compiles to a static site that can be hosted on GitHub pages
 ✓ Designed for use with [create-react-app](https://github.com/facebook/create-react-app)
 ✓ Helps with importing [Markdown](https://en.wikipedia.org/wiki/Markdown) files that include syntax highlighting
 ✓ Includes a text editor and code preview component

+## Motivation

+Good documentation is key to any successful open source project, but it can be difficult to put together a good documentation site. doc-components can help.

 ## Installation